Overview

 3. Is Classic a positive word?

-Yes, it conveys quality, elegance, and enduring excellence.
+Yes.
+It usually signals quality, elegance, and enduring excellence.

 4. What is the opposite of Classic?

-Opposites include modern, trendy, nontraditional, or ephemeral.
+Opposites often include modern, trendy, nontraditional, or ephemeral—depending on the context.

 5. Can Classic imply a model or standard to follow?